History of the Croatian Navy: Modern Croatia

 During the breakdown of Yugoslavia in 1991, by decree of the Croatian President on 12 September 1991, the new Croatian Navy was born.
 The first Navy commander appointed was admiral Sveto Letica.
 The first ship in the naval fleet was landing craft nº 103, but soon Croatia gained possession of at least 34 ex-ships of the Yugoslav navy, captured during the battle of Šibenik.
 A flotilla of three naval trawlers and fishing boats had been already established in Kali, Ugljan island, under the operational command of the Croatian Army's 112th Brigade on 21 August 1991.
 Members of this unit, after landing from a motorboat and a sailboat, the Maša and the Nirvana, disabled the Yugoslav Mirna-class patrol boat Biokovo with a Malyutka antitank missile fired from a cove at Škarda island.
 They also occluded the Pasman channel by unfolding tuna nets.
 Sources from the 112th Brigade's flotilla put this action on 10 September 1991.
-Biokovo was later captured by the Croatian navy at and commissioned as PBR 61 Novigrad.
+Biokovo was later captured by the Croatian Navy at and commissioned as PBR 61 Novigrad.
+Another notable action of the brand new Croatian Navy at the time was the unsuccessful ambush on the Yugoslav frigate Split by the torpedo boat TB-51 Vukovar (former TČ-222, captured at Šibenik) on the night of 10 October 1991.
+Under the command of Frigate Lieutenant Vojko Marelić, Vukovar launched eight torpedoes to Split, using the island of Čiovo as a radar mask to evade detection.
+All the torpedoes missed their target.
 The main fleet was established on 24 September, consisting of six ships.